-11) Use the terminal upload utility to send the file.
+13) Use the terminal upload utility to send the file.
 Monitor progress on the terminal screen and by viewing the CellScale LED blink patterns.
 The number to the left of the screen is the upload sector value.
 When the upload is complete the following will appear.
+Use the simple TEXT send function of your Terminal.
+Do Not use ZModem or any other encoding schemes.

 '''

 CBFF

 Send (Upload) the file :

 Upload complete

 Erasing sector 1 of 6

 Erasing sector 2 of 6

 Erasing sector 3 of 6

 Erasing sector 4 of 6

 Erasing sector 5 of 6

 Erasing sector 6 of 6

 Erase Complete

-Programming sector 1 of 6.....
+Programming sector 1 of 6......

 Programming sector 2 of 6.....

 Programming sector 3 of 6.....

 Programming sector 4 of 6.....

 Programming sector 5 of 6.....

 Programming sector 6 of 6

 Programming Complete

 '''

 12) A slow, monotonous flash pattern indicates a successful upgrade.
-A fast, furious flash pattern indicates an error.
+A fast flash pattern indicates an error.
 If in error, repeat the process with a slower baud rate.
 If successful, the main boot load screen will reappear.